 Did you know that your employee’s ZIP code can affect their health more than their own genetic code?
 Your employee’s surroundings can directly impact their health and well-being.
 Between work, children, and other commitments, your employees may feel trapped into thinking there isn’t enough time in the day to make the healthy choice.

 That’s where Healthy HometownSM Powered by Wellmark comes into play.
 Healthy Hometown works with communities, at no cost, to identify ways to make positive, lasting changes that enhance well-being.
-It’s already working with dozens of communities across Iowa and South Dakota.
+It’s already working with dozens of communities across Iowa and South Dakota to make our communities even better places to live, work and play.
 And, on Feb.
 7, 2019, nine Iowa communities will be recognized for the progress they made last year.

 Iowa's 2019 Healthy Hometown Community Award Finalists